Benefits of Keeping Humidity

 Regulated in a Piano

-Your piano is primarily made of wood.
+Your piano made primarily of wood.
 Like the living trees that produced the wood used in the building of your piano, wood responds to climate and environment – it breathes, stretches and flexes.
 All wood instrument musicians are familiar with the effects of changing humidity levels.
 Guitarists must frequently adjust their bridge heights and fingerboard action.
 Violinists must pay close attention to maintaining constant, ideal humidity levels – or else they may find their violin rather dramatically springing apart during a performance!

 Maintaining Pitch and Tone